ansible-collections/overview/collection_requirements.rst

 Python Compatibility
 ====================

-Collection SHOULD be developed and tested using the below Python recommendations as Ansible supports wide variety of machines and also it should adhere to the tips mentioned in the official [Ansible Development Guide](https://docs.ansible.com/ansible/latest/dev_guide/developing_python_3.html#ansible-and-python-3).
+A collection MUST be developed and tested using the below Python recommendations as Ansible supports a wide variety of machines.
+The collection should adhere to the tips mentioned in the official [Ansible Development Guide](https://docs.ansible.com/ansible/latest/dev_guide/developing_python_3.html#ansible-and-python-3).

 Python Requirements
 -------------------

 Python requirements for a collection varies between controller-environment and other-environment.
-On the controller-environment, the Python versions required may be higher than what is required on the other-environment's.
-While developing a collection, you need to understand the definitions of both  controller-environment and other-environment that will help choose Python versions accordingly:
+On the controller-environment, the Python versions required may be higher than what is required on the other-environment.
+While developing a collection, you need to understand the definitions of both  controller-environment and other-environment to help you choose Python versions accordingly:

 - `controller-environment`: The plugins/modules always run in the same environment (Python interpreter, venv, host, etc) as ansible-core itself.
 - `other-environment`: It is possible, even if uncommon in practice, for the plugins/modules to run in a different environment than ansible-core itself.

-One ideal scenario where the `even if` clause comes into play is when using Cloud modules.
-These modules mostly run on the controller node but in some environments, the controller might run on one machine inside a demilitarized zone which can't directly access the cloud machines.
+One example scenario where the `even if` clause comes into play is when using Cloud modules.
+These modules mostly run on the controller node but in some environments, the controller might run on one machine inside a demilitarized zone which cannot directly access the cloud machines.
 The user has to have the cloud modules run on a bastion host/jump server which has access to the cloud machines.

 **Controller-environment**